sjacob2019/Credit-Card-Fraud-Detection/README.md

 Due to the way DBSCAN functions, often times there were a large number of clusters, for example in the 50s, which evidently does not represent the data very well.
 We made some important interpretations of the clustering by assuming that the first cluster (the 0 cluster) is comprised entirely of legitimate transactions and that any point outside that first cluster is considered a fraudulent case.
 We interpret the clustering data as such because we expect most of the legitimate transactions to be relatively similar to each other while the fraudulent cases would be comprised of more anomalous cases.
 For example, for real-life fraudulent transaction detection, often times the more anomalous and unique a transaction, the more likely it can be considered fraud.

-# 6 Supervised Learning Method
+# 6 Supervised Learning Methods

 <!-- For supervised learning we will be training a Neural Network to classify the data points as fraudulent or not fraudulent.
 Neural Networks work best when we have large amounts of data, often outperforming traditional machine learning algorithms [^fn4].
 Since we can use the simulator to generate as much data as we want, using a Neural Network will give us more accurate results.
 A factor that comes into play in the success of our algorithm is domain knowledge, which in traditional machine learning algorithms is used to identify features in order to reduce the complexity of the raw data and make patterns clearer to the algorithm.
 Another advantage of Neural Networks is that they also work well when there is a general lack of domain knowledge.
 This is because they learn the high-level features of the dataset in an incremental fashion [^fn4].
 Due to that, we don’t have to worry about feature engineering or domain knowledge. -->